top of page

 Delaying mitigation allows water to spread into walls, subfloors, and structural framing, leading to hidden rot or mold.
 Quick extraction and drying prevent secondary damage and reduce repair costs.

-Can water damage get worse even after the visible water is gone?
+Can water damage worsen even after the visible water has dried up?

 Yes.
 Moisture can remain trapped behind drywall, under flooring, or inside insulation long after the surface looks dry.
 Without proper equipment and moisture testing, unseen dampness can cause long-term structural issues.